neowang0122/neowang0122.github.io/content/Readings/Omnivore/2023-07-04_The Secret Power of ‘Read It Later’ Apps.md

  Join 50,000+ people receiving my best ideas on learning, productivity & knowledge management every Tuesday.
 I'll send you my Top 10 All-Time Articles right away as a thank you.

 * POSTED IN: [Building a Second Brain](https://fortelabs.co/blog/category/topics/building-a-second-brain/), [Curation](https://fortelabs.co/blog/category/topics/curation/), [Free](https://fortelabs.co/blog/category/types/free/), [Note-taking](https://fortelabs.co/blog/category/topics/note-taking/), [Technology](https://fortelabs.co/blog/category/topics/technology/), [Workflow](https://fortelabs.co/blog/category/topics/workflow/)

+---

+## Highlights

+> The fact is, **the ability to read is becoming a source of competitive advantage in the world**. [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#44d8a15b-de20-4115-ae2e-831f0b517e59)  ^44d8a15b

+> I’m not talking about basic literacy.
+What has become exceedingly scarce (and therefore, valuable) is the physical, emotional, attentional, and mental capability to sit quietly and direct focused attention for sustained periods of time. [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#ad2c3dd7-9a19-4e02-b2b0-45238068703f)  ^ad2c3dd7

+> it’s a _trait_ — the inherent and unavoidable experience of modern life characterized by “distractibility, inner frenzy, and impatience.” [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#155dea01-2969-4a31-89ad-910b9e5e13cc)  ^155dea01

+> Start Building Your Second Brain [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#a44412f0-599f-4ec5-a6c7-995a89337c8d)  ^a44412f0

+> So-called “Read It Later” apps give you the ability to “save” content on the web for later consumption.
+They are essentially advanced bookmarking apps, pulling in the content from a page to be read or viewed in a cleaner, simpler visual layout. [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#795345ca-d9fa-4f74-9b6b-6da832061fa8)  ^795345ca

+> The quality of a workflow’s outputs is fundamentally limited by the quality of its inputs.
+Garbage in, garbage out. [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#3a0f6b52-becf-416c-84a3-bf1137c0a122)  ^3a0f6b52

+> Using your friends as your primary filter for new ideas ensures you remain the dumbest person in the room, and contribute nothing to the conversation. [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#d61d5dc8-f68d-482d-a5dc-9eeabd940dfb)  ^d61d5dc8

+> The problem is that our entire digital world is geared toward snackable chunks of low-grade information — photos, tweets, statuses, snaps, feeds, cards, etc. To fight the tide you have to redesign your environment — you have to create affordances.
+>
+> > Affordance (n.): a relation between an object and an organism that, through a collection of stimuli, **affords the opportunity for that organism to perform an action.** [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#8bbd3bf3-288f-43a4-aae6-f513c4461981)  ^8bbd3bf3

+> David Allen puts it this way:
+>
+> > “It’s practical to have organized reading material at hand when you’re on your way to a meeting that may be starting late, a seminar that may have a window of time when nothing is going on, a dentist appointment that may keep you waiting, or, of course, if you’re going to have some time on a train or plane.
+Those are all great opportunities to browse and work through that kind of reading.
+People who don’t have their Read/Review material organized can waste a lot of time, since **life is full of weird little windows when it could be used.**” [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#f3633451-6d46-43b2-8994-d8beaf4e960b)  ^f3633451

+> The risk of cognitive dissonance at not being able to finish a long article (much less a book) keep us from even beginning it. [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#67f1f689-6a3f-4134-8684-3a21973b0c84)  ^67f1f689

+> Read It Later apps address this by simply saving your progress in a given article, allowing you to pick back up at a different time, or on a different device, and clearly marking items as “read” once you’re finished. [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#800d5889-53f7-4040-aa83-a4d0d9726d43)  ^800d5889

+> Procrastination is the most powerful force in the universe. _It will find a way._ [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#23a38be4-e104-48b7-9e7d-2455fbbff96c)  ^23a38be4

+> I have a different approach: **waiting periods**.
+Every time I come across something I may want to read/watch, I’m totally allowed to.
+No limits!
+The only requirement is I have to save it to Pocket, and then choose to consume it at a later time. [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#a7551354-07db-4a26-8a18-6203932b05aa)  ^a7551354

+> I’ve found that even just clicking a link to open the URL, in order to save it to Pocket, is too much of a temptation.
+The first glimpse of a cute GIF and I’m off to Reddit, completely forgetting my morning email session. [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#b6da8850-4e80-4e27-b60a-db06dfec9460)  ^b6da8850

+> There’s only one rule: **NO READING OR WATCHING!** [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#35cb8614-cb25-42db-bdf8-91dbddb50f72)  ^35cb8614

+> Bringing this back to filtering, not only am I saving time and preserving focus by batch processing both the collection and the consumption of new content, I’m **time-shifting the curation process** to a time better suited for reading, and (most critically) removed from the temptations, stresses, and biopsychosocial hooks that first lured me in. [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#b2bac7fd-f2e1-453b-9511-9cfeec2b8308)  ^b2bac7fd

+> What I’m essentially doing is creating a buffer.
+Instead of pushing a new piece of info through from intake to processing to consumption without any scrutiny, I’m creating a pool of options drawn from a longer time period, which allows me to make decisions from a higher perspective, where those decisions are much better aligned with what truly matters to me. [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#ee2a81bf-1e3d-4cd3-b0a0-d3f26c5827d0)  ^ee2a81bf

+> _hours?!_ Besides the gains from batch processing such a large quantity of emails at once, I believe the main factor was that I evaluated my emails from a longer time horizon and higher perspective, more correctly judging whether something was worth responding to or acting on. [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#3906db0a-cb73-47d5-82f8-00f9ef8bb441)  ^3906db0a

+> There are drawbacks, which I’ve glossed over until now.
+The two main ones:
+>
+> ####  1\.
+Formatting issues
+>
+>  Many sites, including popular ones, aren’t presented correctly within the Pocket app (and I imagine others).
+There’s always the option of opening the link in a web browser, but this eliminates all the positive affordances and then some.
+If there wasn’t so much value provided otherwise, this would be a deal breaker.
+>
+>  The worst part is that, sometimes, the article is cut off or links don’t appear _without any indication that something is amiss_.
+On Tim Ferriss’ blog, for example, links (of which there are many) are simply removed.
+>
+>  One solution is to tag problematic items with “desktop” so you know that these need to be read/viewed on your computer. [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#0862fc40-7ae6-4612-8da2-8ad98e9b0888)  ^0862fc40

+> As the inimitable Venkatesh Rao [has written](http://breakingsmart.com/season-1/), we’re moving from a world of **containers** (companies, departments, semesters, packages, silos) to a world of **streams** (social networks, info feeds, main streets of thriving cities, Twitter).
+Problems and opportunities alike resist having neat little boxes drawn around them.
+There’s [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#43464c4d-fa5d-49e4-9ff6-75d8257966d7)  ^43464c4d

+> There’s another way to learn faster: assimilate and build on the ideas of others. [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#ebbaca1c-d0ff-4db4-acf6-f144449be80d)  ^ebbaca1c

+> Reading is the closest thing we have to thinking another’s thoughts.
+It’s long and sometimes ponderous, but that work is required to wrap yourself in another person’s paradigm. [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#8eb1448b-bc22-4e6c-8ee7-318864cb7a87)  ^8eb1448b

+> The amazing thing about ideas is that it takes zero time for one to change your paradigm.
+It happens in time, but takes no time, like an inter-dimensional wormhole, one entangled particle in your brain mirroring its twin across a chasm even more vast than the universe — the chasm between two minds. [⤴️](https://omnivore.app/me/the-secret-power-of-read-it-later-apps-1892023778d#0530fbac-5049-4862-afaf-c1bf42472781)  ^0530fbac